Tag: Front Line Assembly

 According to DIE KRUPPS main synth man Ralf Dörper, the headliner position was decided on a coin toss, with FRONT LINE ASSEMBLY taking the main slot in London.
 Without wanting to resort to too many cliches, DIE KRUPPS are now a well-oiled maschine.
 Continue Reading ›

-When Bill Leeb left SKINNY PUPPY to form FRONT LINE ASSEMBLY, back in 1986, it seemed that he was jumping the ship everyone wanted to be on.
+When Bill Leeb left SKINNY PUPPY to form FRONT LINE ASSEMBLY, it seemed that he was jumping the ship everyone wanted to be on.

 DELERIUM originated in Canada as a side enterprise of FRONT LINE ASSEMBLY, with Bill Leeb as the only constant member.
 Leeb and Michael Balch started off as darker ambient sound enthusiasts, but the evolution of line-up changes gradually migrated DELERIUM's sound onto electronic dance.